josdem/hugo/content/techtalk/spring/spring_boot_bootstrap.md

 description = "In this technical post I will show you how to add Bootstrap to your Spring Boot project."
 +++

 [Boostrap](https://getbootstrap.com/) was originally created by a designer and a developer at Twitter, Bootstrap has become one of the most popular front-end frameworks and open source projects in the world.
 In this technical post I will show you how to add Bootstrap to your Spring Boot project.
-In order to get the setup for this example, please refer my previous post [Spring Boot JPA](/techtalk/spring/spring_boot_jpa)
+In order to get the setup for this example, please refer my previous posts [Spring Boot JPA](/techtalk/spring/spring_boot_jpa) and [Spring Boot Externalization](/techtalk/spring/spring_boot_externalization).
 First you need to add Bootstrap dependency to your project, the way you should do it is add it as a [Bower](https://bower.io/) plugin to your `build.gradle` file in this way, you delegate to Gradle the responsability to orchestrate Bootstrap dependency management.

 ```groovy
 plugins {